 Sure enough, Andrew spun around mad and punched the long-haired guy in the stomach where he was holding a glass of creamed coffee.
 The glass splattered on the street as a full-on fist fight erupted.
 The long-haired guy and Andrew pushed, shoved and punched each other around.
 At one point Andrew was pinned against a car, then he pushed away and turned away to get his girlfriend.
 The guy and two girls sitting along the curb were telling the two to stop fighting, saying, “Hey, cool it.
 That’s how wars are started!”

-Excerpt is from a soon to be published book: Carriage Capers – Magic Moments Leave Marks on our Hearts.
-Stories of a Horse Carriage Driver in San Luis Obispo County by Sharon J. Jantzen
+Excerpt is from the full story found in the e-book, Carriage Capers – Magic Moments Leave Marks on our Hearts – Stories of a Horse Carriage Driver in San Luis Obispo County by Sharon J. Jantzen.
+Get this story and eight more Carriage Capers delivered to your in-box by clicking this link: Carriage Capers